Hire employees in 180+ countries

 Hire in China

-A China Employer of Record (EOR) is an HR provider that hires and pays your team in China, on your behalf.
+A China Employer of Record (EOR) is an HR provider that hires and pays your team in China on your behalf.

 Horizons is a leading China EOR, hiring and onboarding your China-based team, processing payroll, and ensuring full compliance with local labor and tax laws.
-A China EOR, also known as a China Professional Employer Organization (PEO), also absorbs all local employer liabilities.
+A China EOR, also known as a China Professional Employer Organization (PEO), absorbs all local employer liabilities.

 Partnering with our China EOR is the quickest and most cost-effective way to enter the Chinese market.